Ugotsta/blueprint-ui/README.md

 ## Blueprint UI

-A dark-ish UI theme that wants to look like a blueprint.
-It abuses modern CSS, making extensive use of gradients, patterns, blend modes, filter effects and othery CPU-hungry eye candy.
+A dark-ish blue UI theme for Atom that wants to look like a blueprint but also wants 3d-ish text effects.
+I know, silly right?
+The theme uses text shadows to emphasize code while comments blend legibly in the background.

+Best used with Atom One Dark Syntax theme.
+Other syntax themes may expose how ugly it is inside.

 ![One dark UI](atom-blueprint-ui.png)